Food Relationship

 A nutritional professional can support you in finding a balanced diet, establishing eating habits that are personalised to you and help equip you with practical tools and techniques to stop binge eating at night.

-It doesn’t matter if nighttime binge eating, snacking at night or a Night eating disorder has been part of your life for months or decades.
-It’s good to know that recovery is possible and support is available to you.
-With the right help, you can learn to ditch binge eating at night for good and develop a healthier relationship with food.
+It doesn’t matter if nighttime binge eating has been with your for months or decades.
+What’s important to know that recovery is possible and support is definitely available!
+With the right support, you can learn to ditch binge eating at night and create a relationship with food that feels good to you.

-It’s also important to remember that the journey to recovery takes time.
-This is especially true if it’s something that has been with you for years (or decades).
+But remember that the journey to recovery takes time.
+Especially, if the habits have been with you for years (or decades).
 And while the first step to seeking help usually feels daunting, it’s also the hardest!

-One thought on “How to Stop Nighttime Binge Eating and Ditch the Late-Night Cravings”
+One thought on “How to Stop Nighttime Binge Eating for Good